 A summary of the previous meeting is posted by the government a few weeks later on the METI website.
 Below is a translation of the summary.

-- At Japan-related events hosted overseas, people from all sorts of different countries sing Japanese songs.
-These are mostly songs that are popular on YouTube.
-Many foreigners used to pick up pirated versions of these songs, but are now picking up more and more official versions instead.
 The reasons behind this is because official products actually include sound and often because they are limited editions which include special bonuses.
 From the view point of a Japanese person, these are worth about 20000 yen.
 It's likely best to target these wealthy consumers first.

 The round table is only 1 hour so we dont get to cover a lot.
 From the next meeting however, we are required to submit reports.
 For the second meeting (which will be summarised at the METI website in a few weeks) I raised a point that its important to allow fans of Japanese content to help spread Japanese culture.